Abel Ferrara’s Bad Lieutenant is a shocking, confronting, and highly controversial hard hitting drama.

 Ferrara is a no holds barred filmmaker, and he provides some shocking imagery which can make this film extremely distressing to watch.

-The combination of Keitel, New York City, and the Catholic Church reminds of Martin Scorsese’s Mean Streets.
+The combination of Keitel, New York City, and Catholic redemption reminds of Martin Scorsese’s Mean Streets.
 Yet Bad Lieutenant is much more disturbing and in your face, and successfully portrays the destruction of the soul.